 THE first number of a new Monthly magazine with the above title, embellished with the earliest Fashions from Paris and London, elegant Steel and Mezzotint Engravings, Lace Work, Embroidery, Music, &c., was issued for January 1842.
 The work will be devoted especially to the ladies, and will be issued in a style never before attempted in this country.
 It will contain articles from the most popular and pleasing writers of the day, on every variety of subject, but the work will be in the main devoted to the cultivation of the home virtues.
-Hence-most of the stories will be of a practical, domestic character, from the pens of our best female writers, while the earlies: tashions in all their varieties shall be correctly given; -so as to make the work welcome at every fire-side, in the halls of the fashionable and the gay; in the home of the virtuous matron, whose own needle supplies her raiment, as well as in the store and sewing room of the mantua maker and milliner.
+Hence most of the stories will be of a practical, domestic character, from the pens of our best female writers, while the earliest fashions in all their varieties shall be correctly given;-so as to make the work welcome at and the gay; in the home of the virtuous matron, whose own needle supplies her raiment, as well as in the store and sewing room of the mantua maker and milliner.